HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bookmarking_content_report.md

 ## Automatic Refresh

-Reports automatically reload when you switch tabs and then return to the **Content Reports** tab.
+Reports automatically reload when you switch tabs and then return to the **Content Reporting** tab.